nigeleke/bbc-x/README.md

 The BBC-3 dialect is assembled, but not executed; there are no plans to emulate BBC-3 further.

-The BBC-X specification has been scanned and uploaded.

-### TODO

-  1. The hardware is not emulated exactly but only enough to get this author's historic programs up and running.
-     As a result only a single page memory is defined.
-Programmatic access to i/o registers etc will not be emulated either.
+The BBC-X dialect is assembled and executed.
+The degree of emulation varies; it is accurate enough to get my original programs up and running, however it does not emulated in the manner determined by the specification, especially with respect to "pages", monitoring and special usage registers.

+For the coders out there - don't look too carefully at the implementation; I wouldn't hold this up as one of my better crafted programs.
+It is over-engineered in some respects (strong typing), under-engineered in other respects (error handling / panics!) and ugly in other respects
+(type conversions).

 ## Running the program